crunker99/NMHSS_Analysis/README.md

 # Geographic Breakdown of Mental Health Services for At-Risk Groups in the U.S.

-An analysis of the services provided by mental health care facilities across the country, including a focus on California's provision of services to at-risk demographics
+An analysis of the services provided by mental health care facilities across the country, including a focus on California's provision of services to at-risk demographics.

 ### Project Goals
-- Provide areas where facilities can improve in the services they provide at-risk groups
+- Provide areas where facilities can improve in the services they provide at-risk groups.

 ### Motivation
-- [Shortages](http://www.samhsa.gov/data/sites/default/files/cbhsq-reports/NMHSS-2018.pdf) of beds designated for mental health treatment in psychiatric and general hospitals
+- [Shortages](http://www.samhsa.gov/data/sites/default/files/cbhsq-reports/NMHSS-2018.pdf) of beds designated for mental health treatment in psychiatric and general hospitals.
-- More than 60 percent of young adults in 2018 who had AMI (Any Mental Illness) [did not receive](https://nbviewer.jupyter.org/github/crunker99/U.S.-Mental-Health-Facilities/blob/master/data/NSDUHNationalFindingsReport2018.pdf) mental health services in the past year
+- More than 60 percent of young adults in 2018 who had AMI (Any Mental Illness) [did not receive](https://nbviewer.jupyter.org/github/crunker99/U.S.-Mental-Health-Facilities/blob/master/data/NSDUHNationalFindingsReport2018.pdf) mental health services in the past year.

 ## EDA